To enjoy the full Mail & Guardian online experience: please upgrade your browser

 It depends on which family member you’re talking about.
 In the “beat” specialisations in journalism, there are diverse siblings like economics journalism, political journalism, sports journalism, etc.

 But if we’re talking about health journalism, we’re frequently focusing on a creature in need of serious nourishment and serious exercise.
-Here’s a diagnosis of the generally low volume and weak quality of health journalism in our part of the world:

 1. A narrow news frame: